sonroyaalmerol/m3u-stream-merger-proxy/README.md

    - Users can set max concurrency per stream URLs for optimized performance.

 4. **Periodic Updates:**
-   - Refreshes M3U playlists at specified intervals to ensure up-to-date stream information.
+   - Refreshes M3U playlists at specified intervals (cron schedule syntax) to ensure up-to-date stream information.
    - Updates run in the background with no downtime.

 5. **Error Handling:**